ahungryhipster/ahungryhipster.github.io/_posts/2013-11-17-anniversary-dinner-at-lockeland-table.md

 Yesterday, John and I celebrated our one year anniversary at [Lockeland Table](http://lockelandtable.com).
 We had never been before, but we realized it was finally time for a visit after debating between Lockeland Table, 404 Kitchen, and the Farm House...Ultimately, we made a great decision.

 ##Course 1
-I had previously tweeted at @clarkatclark, "pizza ninja" at Lockeland Table, for recommendations and he recommended the chicken liver patè; I've read great reviews for this dish multiple times but John insisted we get the Cox Farms Roasted Bone Marrow.
+I had previously tweeted at @[clarkmatclark](https://twitter.com/clarkmatclark), "pizza ninja" at Lockeland Table, for recommendations and he recommended the chicken liver patè; I've read great reviews for this dish multiple times but John insisted we get the Cox Farms Roasted Bone Marrow.

 ![bonemarrowLT.JPG](/images/bonemarrowLT.JPG)